 - Check the bottom: Gently push a fork to the bottom of the pot.
 If any water pools, cover it and let it rest off the heat for 5 more minutes.

-If your heat is too high or your lid wasn’t tight enough, the moisture can evaporate too quickly, resulting in dry rice.
-If your rice seems dry, drizzle in 2 to 4 Tablespoons of boiling water, cover with the lid, and let it rest off the heat for 5 minutes.
-The rice will absorb the water and will become moist and fluffy.
+Dry rice usually means your heat was too high or your lid wasn’t tight enough.
+Drizzle in 2 to 4 Tablespoons of boiling water, cover with the lid, and let it rest off the heat for 5 minutes.

 Learning how to cook perfect white rice is so easy, and this is one of those staple lunch or dinner recipes you’ll memorize and make over and over.
 It’s so versatile, from Arancini Rice Balls to Shrimp Fried Rice, or paired with Baked Chicken Breast for an easy dinner.